How to Select the Right Tour Guide System

 Microphone styles are critical for helping you run a successful tour based on the type of presentation you plan to have.
 Some headsets have a microphone that enables you to push a button to lock it into speaking position.
 This reduces the need to push a button every time you want to talk.
 A mute button also helps in cases when you want to make sure your listeners hear no background noise while the guides are not speaking during the tour as they move through the facility.

-One of the newest options of wireless microphones you might find useful is the PT-5500.
+One of the newest options of wireless tour guide systems and microphones you might find useful is the PT-5500.
 This one weighs less than some standard handheld mics.
 Usually, head-worn wireless microphones work the best when you or your tour attendees need to use your hands during training sessions and lectures or pick-up and demonstrate products.

 Facility Noise Reduction and Sound Quality